nmcke1/WeatherChecker/README.md

     	//document.getElementById("weatherpic").innerHTML="IYD"
     }

 Stretch goal.
 Can you fill in the values marked with DIY?
+Note that timestamps will need converted back from Unix Epoch times to normal human readable datetimes.
+Google is your friend for this.
 Even stretchier goal - If You Dare - can you make an image appear of the weather in the last line of the function?

 ## Add a Map To Make Things Easier
 Not many people know the longitude and latitude, so let's add a map to help everyone.

-In the `<head>` of the index.html file add the following line:-
+In the `<head>` section of the index.html file add the following line:-

     <link rel="stylesheet"  href="https://openlayers.org/en/v4.6.5/css/ol.css"  type="text/css"  />